keboola/connection-docs/templates/social-media-engagement/social-media-engagement.md

 ## MySQL Database
 You need to provide a host name, user name, password, and a database name (MySQL [schema](https://dev.mysql.com/doc/refman/8.0/en/glossary.html#glos_schema)).

-We highly recommend that you create dedicated credentials for the writer in your database.
+We highly recommend that you create dedicated credentials for the data destination connector in your database.

 More info [here](https://help.keboola.com/components/writers/database/mysql/).